brunokoga/Montevideo/monsters_dir/nightmare.md

 **Special Abilities**

-**Smoke (Su** In battle, a nightmare exhales smoke that chokes and blinds foes, filling a 15-foot cone each round as a free action.
+**Smoke (Su)** In battle, a nightmare exhales smoke that chokes and blinds foes, filling a 15-foot cone each round as a free action.
 Anyone in the cone must succeed on a DC 16 Fortitude save or become sickened until 1d6 minutes after leaving the area.
-This smoke acts as _ [obscuring mist](../spell_dir/obscuringMist#_obscuring-mist_ for the purposes of concealment.
+This smoke acts as _ [obscuring mist](../spell_dir/obscuringMist#_obscuring-mist)_ for the purposes of concealment.
 The smoke persists for 1 round.
 The save DC is Constitution-based.

 Nightmares are flaming harbingers of death.
 They allow only the most evil of creatures to ride them, and are never mere mounts, but rather willing partners in destruction.